 Microbiological challenge testing for process lethality - the devil is in the detail

-for food business operators (FBOs) to verify the efficacy of these food safety measures.
-For a typical batch processed, heat-preserved, moist product,
+requirement for food business operators (FBOs) to verify the efficacy of these food safety measures.
+For a typical batch processed,

 However, there are some instances where time and temperature cannot be accurately correlated with log reduction.
 These may include: